dwengovzw/learning_content/learning_objects/english/content/social_robot/1012_unplugged/index.md

 ]
 teacher_exclusive: true
 ---

-# Computationeel denken unplugged
+# Computational thinking unplugged
-## 30 - 60 minuten in de klas
+## 30 - 60 minutes in the classroom

-Het doel van deze activiteiten is om de leerlingen vertrouwd te maken met sociale robots en hoe ze kunnen communiceren met mensen.
-Tijdens de activiteiten ligt de focus op het geven van een menselijk ‘gezicht’ aan een robot en het programmeren van emoties en gelaatsuitdrukkingen.
-Hiertoe stellen we twee opdrachten voor: ‘maak-een-gezicht’ en ‘de emotiemachine’, waarbij de leerlingen leren programmeren zonder een computer te gebruiken.
+The aim of these activities is to familiarize students with social robots and how they can communicate with people.
+The focus during the activities is on giving a human 'face' to a robot and programming emotions and facial expressions.
+To this end, we propose two tasks: 'make-a-face' and 'the emotion machine', where students learn to program without using a computer.